1. Skip to content

 The city is situated on the Oder at a point where several tributaries — including the Olawa, the Widawa and the Sleza — meet.

 Images of what the flood did to Klodzko are what make the people of Wroclaw, which has a population of just under 700,000, so nervous.
-The awful memories of the 100-year flood that struck the city in 1997 and the major flood of 2010 are still all too vivid.
+The awful memories of the 100-year flood that struck the city in 1997, and the major flood of 2010, are still all too vivid.

 Residents of Wroclaw are taking every precaution to protect their propertyImage: Marta Thor/DW

-Also on Sunday night, the authorities began to reinforce the barriers in particularly sensitive areas with sandbags.
+Also on Sunday night, authorities began to reinforce the barriers in particularly sensitive areas with sandbags.
 Scaffolding was removed from bridges that are being repaired.

-"I hope we learned our lesson after 1997," says Ania Kozok, who runs a local daycare center.
+"I hope we learned our lesson after 1997," says Ania Kozok, who runs a local day care center.
 "I hope we've done our homework."
 She intends to use the sandbags to protect the entrance to her daycare facility.

 Antoni Wysnul is only 15 years old.
 He asked to be excused from school to help out as a volunteer.
 He tirelessly shovels sand into bags and hoists them onto shopping carts and hand trucks from the nearby DIY store and into the trunks of waiting cars.
 "There just isn't enough sand," he says.
 "We'd need at least four times as much."